ash0080/gun.doc.cn/Auth.md

 To learn more about how it works, check out our [1 minute explainer series on cryptography](http://gun.js.org/explainers/data/security.html).

 We'll be releasing the example and the SEA framework soon as part of our 0.7 version, and we are **looking for crackers to audit the system** - email me if you'd like to volunteer.
-The libraries underneath are currently jsrsasign and cryptojs.
+We have now switched to using the browser native Web Cryptography API instead of jsrsasign and cryptojs, thanks to the work of [@mhelander](https://github.com/mhelander).

 Feel free to hit us up with questions on the [gitter](https://gitter.im/amark/gun) in the meanwhile.